 What should you do if you realize you’re an authoritarian parent?

 There comes a point (scratch that, there come many points) in a parent’s journey when they have to face some tough truths about themselves.
 That’s the hope anyway, that you’ll be able to identify and address issues in your parenting methods before they cause any lasting damage.
-Because after all, the ultimate goal is to be the best parent you can, right?
+Because after all, the ultimate goal is to be the best parent you can be, right?
 Not perfect, because that doesn’t exist, but always striving to be the best you can in any given situation or set of circumstances.

 So, let’s say you start to see shades of authoritarian parenting in yourself and, more pointedly, acknowledge that may not be the best thing for your brood.
 “If a parent thinks their parenting style falls into one of the less desirable categories, they need to take a painful, honest look within and become more self-aware,” said Dr. Fran Walfish — Beverly Hills family and relationship psychotherapist, author of The Self-Aware Parent, and regular expert child psychologist on The Doctors, CBS TV and co-star on WEtv.